mockaroo/mockaroo-enterprise/README.md

 [Mockaroo Enterprise License](/mockaroo/mockaroo-enterprise/blob/master/LICENSE.md)

+## Getting Access

+Mockaroo Enterprise is distributed as a docker repository on Amazon ECR.
+Please let us know the AWS account ID under which Mockaroo will be installed.
+We need to grant permission to that account specifically.
+Multiple accounts are supported if needed.

 ## Installation Requirements

 Mockaroo can be installed in your private cloud as a docker image.
 [Contact support for pricing.](https://mockaroo.com/comments/new)